kaizushi/picosite/README.txt

  %%##price=all

+This has the 'all' part which for now is all picosite can do with its pricing system.
+Eventually one will be able to get an individual price out the of the pricelist.
+With this I thought ahead, and when the new feature comes it won't break people's sites.

-One can also display a specific price, and it can get prices from two files one for older prices you used to use, and one for the current prices.
+One can not yet use a a specific price, and it can get prices from two files one for older prices you used to use, and one for the current prices.
 These files are 'itemlist.txt' and 'itemlist-old.txt' and they are both of the same format.
 As such each line contains a product and